 Maren Bannon is co-founder and Partner at January Ventures, backing the founders of the next decade: more female, more diverse and more distributed.
 As an Engineer turned entrepreneur, she saw that the network driven nature of VC causes it to miss many huge opportunities.
 Previously she was CEO and co-founder of LittleLane, and has an MBA from Stanford.

 Mette Lykke is the CEO of the fast-growing social impact startup Too Good To Go, working with around 30K supermarkets, restaurants, bakeries, hotels that have surplus food and leading a team of 400+ talented Waste Warriors.
 Previously she was co-founder and CEO of Endomondo, a successful social fitness community based on free real-time GPS tracking of running.

-Nicola McClafferty joined Draper Esprit as Investment Director in 2017.
+Nicola McClafferty is Partner at VC firm Draper Esprit.
 Before that, she was the co-founder and CEO of the online marketplace Covetique, and investor at Ravensbeck and Balderton Capital.
 She currently serves on the board of startups like Sweepr, Decibel and Lyst.